ROCm/rocm-install-on-linux/docs/install/install-methods/multi-version-install/multi-version-install-rhel.rst

 .. tip::

-   For a single-version installation of the latest ROCm version on RHEL, use the steps in :ref:`rhel-register-repo` and :ref:`rhel-install`.
+   For a single-version installation of the latest ROCm version on RHEL, follow the steps in :doc:`../package-manager/package-manager-rhel` in the ROCm documentation.

 .. _rhel-multi-uninstall: